-Thus, a number of alternative approaches can be used to a common element to all of these approaches is that video and data distribution system 368 be capable of delivering racing video signals from racing video source 374 to user terminals 370 in realtime.
+Thus, a number of alternative approaches can be used to provide racing videos and racing data to the user.
+However, a common element to all of these approaches is that video and data distribution system 368 be capable of delivering racing video signals from racing video source 374 to user terminals 370 in realtime.
 The video and data distribution system 368 also delivers racing data to user terminals 370.
 Thus, wagering system 366 avoids the shortcomings of previously known systems in which no racing videos could be provided to user-controllable terminals and in which limited racing data were at best provided to off-track terminals via telephone lines.

 Racing data are provided by a number of sources, including wagering data management system 380.
-Wagering and data management facility 380 may be a totalisator such as totalisators 382, or may be a stand-alone computer system 45 capable of communicating with totalisators 382.
+Wagering and data management facility 380 may be a totalisator such as totalisators 382, or may be a stand-alone computer system capable of communicating with totalisators 382.
 If desired, wagering data management facility 380 may include an accounting capability for managing user accounts.